OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Even though the Android operating system is based on Linux, it doesn't implement user accounts in the same way other Unix-like systems do.
 In Android, the multi-user support of the Linux kernel is used to sandbox apps: with a few exceptions, each app runs as though under a separate Linux user, effectively isolated from other apps and the rest of the operating system.

 The file [system/core/include/private/android_filesystem_config.h](http://androidxref.com/9.0.0_r3/xref/system/core/include/private/android_filesystem_config.h "android_filesystem_config.h") includes a list of the predefined users and groups system processes are assigned to.
 UIDs (userIDs) for other applications are added as the latter are installed.
-For more details, check out Bin Chen's [blog post](https://pierrchen.blogspot.mk/2016/09/an-walk-through-of-android-uidgid-based.html "Bin Chen - AProgrammer Blog - Android Security: An Overview Of Application Sandbox") on Android sandboxing.
+For more details, check out the [blog post "An Overview Of Application Sandbox" by Bin Chen](https://pierrchen.blogspot.mk/2016/09/an-walk-through-of-android-uidgid-based.html) on Android sandboxing.

 For example, Android 9.0 (API level 28) defines the following system users: